jostylr/write-web/src/scripts.md

 Then use `ssh-copy-id -i ~/.ssh/id_rsa.pub username@remote_host`

-After that, you can use an rsync command like `rsync -rtv --exclude .git  --exclude .checkum . user@remote`
+After that, you can use an rsync command like `rsync -rtv --exclude .git  --exclude .checkum . user@remote:dir`

 The upload will execute it in the build directory.
 Replace the . with a subdir if desired